The-DevSec-Blueprint/dsb-digest/bp_sast_scanning_with_docker_sonarqube.md

 cd TIWAP
 ```

-Run the following command to scan your project with SonarQube:
+Run the following command to scan your project with SonarQube.
+Be sure to replace the `<your_sonar_token>` string with your generated token and the `<your_absolute_path>` string with the absolute path to the TIWAP codebase:

 ```bash
 docker run \